BrianPugh/cyclopts/docs/source/api.rst

       :type: rich.console.Console
       :value: None

-      Default :class:`rich.console.Console` to use when displaying runtime errors.
+      Default :class:`rich.console.Console` to use when displaying runtime messages.
       Cyclopts console resolution is as follows:

       #.
 Any explicitly passed in console to methods like :meth:`App.__call__`, :meth:`App.parse_args`, etc.